-Session Five: Plan for Inquiry Background sion, students will continue to develop skills with Educational Technology Standard 1.3.1 entify significant questions for investigation and plan strategies to guide inquiry.
-Original text from the Social Studies assessment is in bold .
+Session n Five: Plan for Inquiry Backgrou nd as they ide sion, students will continue to develop skills with Educational Technology Standard 1.3.1 entify significant questions for investigation and plan strategies to guide inquiry.
+Original te ext from the Social Studies assessment is in bold .
 Individual Inquiry Prep □ Before this session, determine the level of choice for students in selecting an issue or topic.
 Help students choose an issue or topic for individual inquiry.
 Possible ways of determining the issue or topic include: ■ Have students choose from a predetermined list of issues or topics for which there are ample resources. ■ Have students choose any issue or topic. ■ Have all students in the entire class focus on one issue or topic.
-Optional □ Review information on "The Research Question" presented on the Website, ChangingMinds.org, http://changingminds.org/explanations/research/initiation/research_question.htm Materials Computer connected to a projector Computers or devices for student use Research Notebook Optional Document camera or interactive whiteboard connected to a projector Internet access, if students will be using online tools to organize their research
+Optional □ Review information on "The Research Question" presented on the Website, ChangingMinds.org, http://changingminds.org/explanations/research/initiation/research_question.htm Materials □ Computer connected to a projector □ Computers or devices for student use □ Research Notebook Optional □ Document camera or interactive whiteboard connected to a projector □ Internet access, if students will be using online tools to organize their research

-Session Five: Plan for Inquiry Learning Plan (30 minutes) Engage Provide students examples of three to five research questions.
+Session n Five: Plan for Inquiry Learning Plan (30 minutes) Engage Provide students examples of three to five research questions.
 Be sure to include one strong question and one weak question.
 Ask students to think about each question.
-What makes an "effective" question for investigation?
+What makes an effective question for investigation?
 Of the questions you provided, which ones would students consider to be good?
 What suggestions do they have for improving the other examples?
 Review information collected during the Key Concepts, Vocabulary, and Background Knowledge sessions.
 Tell students they will use their new ability to locate and evaluate credible sources as a model for a new topic they will investigate individually.
 The first step will be to develop a research question.
 Inquiry Explore Model how to determine a research question.
-For example, use a pre-selected topic to brainstorm ideas first or use as the basis for another KWHI chart.
+For example, use a pre-selected topic to brainstorm ideas first or use as the basis for another KWHL chart.
+Have students determine their research question on the issue or topic they have selected.
+E.g., "How can you balance the right to own guns and public safety?"
 Individual Inquiry Evaluate Ask students to have a peer provide feedback on the question they select.
 Remind students to use the question criteria identified during the Engage activity to evaluate the merit of this research question.
-Indi Extend Have students create a list of sub-questions related to each component of the rubric.
+Indivi Extend Have students create a list of sub-questions related to each component of the rubric.
 Examples: "What constitutional principles relate to gun ownership?"
 "What court cases or government policies have dealt with gun ownership?"
 "What positions are there on gun ownership?"
 "How are these positions justified?"
 Have students develop a research plan to gather information to address the research and sub-questions.
 Depending on the level of support students need, provide a template or scaffold or allow students to develop their own plans as part of the Research Notebook component of this assessment.
 Evaluate Provide formative feedback to students about their research questions and sub-questions.
 Look for questions which require more than a yes/no/maybe answer and sub-questions which cause students to dig deeper into a topic.
 Students will have opportunities throughout the remainder of the assessment to revise these questions based on feedback from you and their peers.